 Also on this day, the National Health Commission announces 1,975 confirmed cases of coronavirus, including 324 severe cases, and 56 deaths.

 Second day of the lunar new year; snowy

 In the morning, Old Zhang’s voice blares over the loudspeakers again:

 “Attention all villagers!
 As of today, the major roads out of the village are blocked.
 Don’t leave the village!
 Phone or text your New Year greetings!”

 Indeed, green tents printed with the words “For Disaster Relief” had been put up in the middle of some roads, each guarded by three or four strong men in white masks who look like they are ready to confront enemies.
 Overnight, other roads were piled with rubble.

 According to custom, the second and third days of the first lunar month are the busiest days for visiting relatives in Taiping.
 Most villagers would get up early and set off firecrackers to send themselves off on visits, for good luck.
 But this morning, the sounds of firecrackers are few and far between.

 Snow flutters outside, and stove fires blaze indoors.
 So far, no suspected cases have been found in our county, so people remain calm.
 As they can’t leave the village, many choose to stay at home, drink, and talk.

 Today is Third Uncle’s show, because his daughter and son-in-law have come home with their twin boys.
-Third Uncle and Third Aunt busy themselves delightedly with cooking and heating the wine.
+Third Uncle and Third Aunt bustle around delightedly, cooking and heating the wine.

 Third Uncle’s performance attracted many girls on these romantic movie nights.
 A girl with permed hair from a neighboring village, who was pretty but did not like working in the fields, finally won his heart.
 They got married at the end of the 1980s.